mzniber/mzniber.github.io/index.md

 <img src="images/post7.png?raw=true" width=500/>

-🔒 **Project status:** Proprietary
+🔒 **Proprietary project:**
-Due to confidentiality constraints, source code and detailed results cannot be publicly shared.
-Additional technical details can be provided upon request.
+Code and detailed results cannot be publicly shared at the moment.

 ---
 ### Hackathon : Development of a Computer Vision Model for Pumps and Valves Detection